coder/coder/docs/admin/templates/extending-templates/web-ides.md

 }
 ```

-Or Alternatively, you can use the Jypyter Lab module from the Coder registry:
+Or Alternatively, you can use the JupyterLab module from the Coder registry:

 ```tf
 module "jupyter" {